December 31, 2015 • Life for Leaders

 Framed by God’s eternal existence, our time on earth is short: “The days of our life are seventy years, or perhaps eighty, if we are strong; even then their span is only toil and trouble; they are soon gone, and we fly away” (90:10).
 The shortness of our life, especially if we live in difficult times, could be discouraging.
 But, in Psalm 90, it can lead to wisdom: “So teach us to count our days that we may gain a wise heart” (90:12).
 The phrase, “count our days” means “know that our days are numbered.”
 Knowledge of the shortness of our life can help us become wise.

 How?
 To begin, the brevity of our life contrasts with the eternity of God’s life.
 When we count our days, we are reminded of our smallness compared with God’s greatness.
 This recognition leads us, on the one hand, to want to use well the time given to us.
 On the other hand, it also reminds us of our utter dependence on God.
-Thus, the final verse of Psalm 90 reads, “Let the favor of the Lord our God be upon us, and prosper for us the work of our hands — O prosper the work of our hands!”
+Thus, the final verse of Psalm 90 reads, “Let the favor of the Lord our God be upon us, and prosper for us the work of our hands—O prosper the work of our hands!”
 (90:17).
 When God’s favor rests on us, when God prospers us, then our work will be fruitful.

 Thus, as the year changes from 2015 to 2016, and as we remember the shortness of our lives, we do not despair.
-Rather, when we count our days, we renew our trust in our timeless God and we ask for his favor so that we might make a difference through our work in the brief time allotted to us.
+Rather, when we count our days, we renew our trust in our timeless God and we ask for the Lord’s favor so that we might make a difference through our work in the brief time allotted to us.

 QUESTIONS TO CONSIDER: